turingschool/mod-0-curriculum/setup-instructions.md

 ### 4. Tell GitHub about this key.

 1. Go to [https://github.com/settings/keys](https://github.com/settings/keys)
-1. Click the green "New SSH key" button.
+1. Click the green `New SSH key` button.
-1. Leave the "title" section empty
+1. Leave the `title` section empty
-1. Paste the key into the "key" section with `Command + v`.
+1. Paste the key into the `key` section with `Command + v`.
-1. Hit the green "Add SSH key" button.
+1. Hit the green `Add SSH key` button.

 **To test that our key is configured, type the following into the command line:**

+- In your terminal, run:
 ```
 $ ssh -T git@github.com
 ```